anshika2698/Data-Works-portfolio/final-project-part-one.md

 Simple math here:

 If I remember correctly, it used to take me around 600 minutes to read a 300-page book.
 Therefore, in 36500 minutes that I spend on Instagram, I should have read close to 60 books.
 And this is just Instagram.
 There are other apps that I use as well.
 Even if I am being generous to myself and considering I won't spend all my free time on reading, I should have read at least 15 books, but I just read 3.
-It won't be wrong to point out that the time I spend on social media has affected my attention, and there is a relationship between reading behaviors and social media usage.
+It won't be wrong to point out that the time I spend on social media has affected my attention, and there is a relationship between reading habits and social media usage.

 ## Project Outline